achille-martin/pyqt-crom/README.md

 <a id="overview-what"></a>
 ### What is it?

-:dart: A tool to create [cross-platform apps](https://www.imaginarycloud.com/blog/what-is-cross-platform-app-development/) using only [Python](https://www.python.org/) and the [Qt Framework](https://www.qt.io/product/framework).
+A tool to create [cross-platform apps](https://www.imaginarycloud.com/blog/what-is-cross-platform-app-development/) using only [Python](https://www.python.org/) and the [Qt Framework](https://www.qt.io/product/framework).

 ![System Overview Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/achille-martin/pyqt-crom/main/doc/overview/system_overview.iuml)

-:mortar_board: PyQt-CroM demonstrates the capabilities of [pyqtdeploy](https://pypi.org/project/pyqtdeploy/) and optimises its use.
+PyQt-CroM demonstrates the capabilities of [pyqtdeploy](https://pypi.org/project/pyqtdeploy/) and optimises its use.

 <a id="overview-who"></a>
 ### Who is it for?

-:busts_in_silhouette: PyQt-CroM is mainly aimed at the following groups.
+PyQt-CroM is mainly aimed at the following groups.

 ![Target Audience Overview Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/achille-martin/pyqt-crom/main/doc/overview/target_audience_overview.iuml)

 <a id="overview-why"></a>
 ### Why bother?

-:seedling: There are various reasons to create yet another cross-platform app generation tool (especially based on Python and the [Qt framework](https://www.qt.io/product/framework)):
+There are various reasons to create yet another cross-platform app generation tool (especially based on Python and the [Qt framework](https://www.qt.io/product/framework)):

 * Javascript is the current leading language for cross-platform app development frameworks (e.g. [React Native](https://reactnative.dev/), [Nodejs](https://nodejs.org/en), [Ionic](https://ionicframework.com/)).
 However, `Javascript is harder to pick up and learn for beginners than Python`.
 Furthermore, Python comes with built-in modules and an extensive list of libraries, whereas Javascript only comes with a few powerful libraries, which makes `Javascript still less handy and less flexible for intermediate and expert developers`.